roobscoob/among-us-protocol/01_packet_structure/05_packet_types.md

 ### `0x0b` Fragment

-The `Fragment` packet, although never used in Among Us, would be used to send larger payloads across multiple smaller packets.
+The `Fragment` packet, although never used in Among Us (and not yet implemented in Hazel), would be used to send larger payloads across multiple smaller packets.

 `Fragment` packets **do not** need to be acknowledged.